FelicienLL/mapbayr/README.md

 ### 1\. `$PARAM` block

-#### ETA specifications
+#### 1.1 ETA specifications

   - Mandatory:
       - Add as many ETA as there are parameters to estimate (i.e. the length of the OMEGA matrix diagonal).
-      - Refer them as ETAn (n being the number of ETA).
+      - Name them as ETAn (n being the N° of ETA).
       - Set 0 as default value.
   - Strongly recommended:
-      - Provide a description as a plain text (will be used as internal “eta names”)
+      - Provide a description as a plain text

 <!-- end list -->